How to Accept Donations on Your Website: 8 Steps to Online Fundraising Success

 Remember, the goal of having a donation form, in the first place, is to make it easier for donors to give.
 Your donation form needs to be simple and easy to access.
 When potential donors visit your website to donate, they shouldn’t have to dig too far to find what they need.
 They should be able to find your donation form and support you within a few clicks.

+Keela’s donation forms are customizable, mobile-responsive, and easy to use.
+With our donation forms, you can showcase your branding, communicate your story and improve your donors’ user experience.
 Most importantly, you can connect the form to the Keela CRM and track your donations and contact from one central software.
 See how Legado uses Keela’s form builder to create an appealing and simple donation form.

 By adding a donation form to your nonprofit’s website, you meet your donors where most of them are — online.

 You have two options to collect donations through an online form: you can create a separate web page or embed the form directly on your website.
 We recommend embedding your donation form directly onto your website.
-This will help keep visitors and donors on your website longer and make them feel more comfortable as they make their donation.
+This will help keep visitors and donors on your website longer and make them feel more comfortable as they make their donations.

-3. Choose a reliable payment processor
+3. Choose a Reliable Payment Processor

 Both Paypal and Stripe offer nonprofit discounts, and as such, compared to other payment processors, they make it easier for you to recoup a more significant percentage of your donations.
-With Keela donation forms, your donors can donate conveniently using Paypal or Stripe.
+With Keela donation forms, your donors can donate conveniently using KeelaPay, Paypal, or Stripe.

 Email is the best way to stay in touch with your donors and send updates about your organization.
-Creating effective email campaigns will result in more donations down the line.
+Creating effective email fundraising campaigns will result in more donations down the line.
 With solid email communications, you can engage your donors, communicate your impact and remind them how important their gifts are to your mission.

 However, for your email communications to be effective, you need to understand your donors.
 Segmenting your donors based on their giving history will help you identify your most and least engaged supporters.
 With this information, you can send targeted messages to each donor segment to encourage them to take action.